Monday’s FCIAC Tennis Scoreboard and Box Scores

 Doubles

-Megan Brown and Kristin Butler (S) def.
-Abby Crowley and Camaren Dayton 6-0, 6-0
+Kristin Butler and Megan Brown (S) def.
+Gina Giannotta and Audrey Patrick 6-0, 6-0

-Hannah Bjorkman and Gabriela Vega (S) def.
-Brittany Barber and Carroll Rudman 6-3, 7-5
+Gabriela Vega and Hannah Bjorkman (S) def.
+Skylar Shandrowski and Deborah Yohou 6-0, 6-0

-Olivia Gordy and Luiza Cocito (S) def.
-Chloe Sigg and Elizabeth Rudman 6-1, 6-1
+Luiza Cocito and Lily Smith (S) def.
+Katherine Fuentes and Alice Maldon 6-0, 6-0

 Singles